chasacademy-team8/homeautomation/docs/SRS.md

 - **Light Dimmer**: Adjusts light brightness based on ambient light.
 - **Light Controller**: Controls lights based on the time of day.
 - **Fire Alarm**: Triggers an alarm when smoke is detected.
 - **Fire Alarm Light Control**: Turns lights on/off when smoke is detected.
+- **Status Messages**: Output status messages on LCD display.

 2.3 User Characteristics
 The target audience consists of homeowners..
 Users should be able to install and configure the system with minimal technical expertise.